nodejs/node/CONTRIBUTING.md

 Any Node.js core Collaborator (any GitHub user with commit rights in the `nodejs/node` repository) is authorized to approve any other contributor's work.
-Collaborators are not permitted to approve their own pull requests.
+Collaborators are not permitted to approve their own Pull Requests.

-Collaborators indicate that they have reviewed and approve of the changes in a pull request either by using GitHub's Approval Workflow, which is preferred, or by leaving an `LGTM` ("Looks Good To Me") comment.
+Collaborators indicate that they have reviewed and approve of the changes in a Pull Request either by using GitHub's Approval Workflow, which is preferred, or by leaving an `LGTM` ("Looks Good To Me") comment.

 When explicitly using the "Changes requested" component of the GitHub Approval